 The application fee for a noise variance is the Seattle DCI base fee.
 We may charge additional hourly review fees for technical, economic, and major public project construction variances.
 Please see our Fee Subtitle for current rates.

 Temporary variance.
 You must tell neighboring, affected properties that you are applying for a noise variance 72 hours before your start date.

 Major project variance.
 We may need several months to process your major project noise variance.
 How long it takes us to process your variance depends on the quality of your application.
 Major project variances can be appealed.

 Temporary variances.
 If you need relief from nighttime noise restrictions, you need to submit a temporary noise variance application.
 Be sure to answer all questions and provide detailed information about your project, including your key contact information (phone, email, and mailing address).

 Economic, technical, or major public project construction variances.
-For application requirements for these variances, review Director’s Rule 3-2009, Variances from the Standards of the Noise or contact a Noise Abatement Coordinator.
+For application requirements for these variances, review Director’s Rule 3-2009, Variances from the Standards of the Noise or contact a Noise Control Specialist.